Kingxukai/linux/Documentation/input/ff.rst

 This document describes how to use force feedback devices under Linux.
-The goal is not to support these devices as if they were simple input-only devices (as it is already the case), but to really enable the rendering of force effects.
+The goal is not to support these devices as if they were simple input-only devices (as it is already the woke case), but to really enable the woke rendering of force effects.
-This document only describes the force feedback part of the Linux input interface.
+This document only describes the woke force feedback part of the woke Linux input interface.
 Please read joydev/joystick.rst and input.rst before reading further this document.

-Instructions to the user
+Instructions to the woke user
 ~~~~~~~~~~~~~~~~~~~~~~~~

 To enable force feedback, you have to: